sendilb191/no-sleep-chrome-extension/README.md

-# ⚡ No Sleep Chrome Extension
+# ⚡ No Sleep Browser Extension

-A Chrome extension that prevents your computer from sleeping by keeping Chrome active in the background.
+A browser extension that prevents your computer from sleeping by keeping the browser active in the background.
+Works with Chrome, Edge, and other Chromium-based browsers.
 Includes sound notifications for battery alerts.

 ## Features